pingcap/docs-cn/tiup/tiup-component-cluster-scale-in.md

 ### --force

 - Controls whether to forcibly remove the specified nodes from the cluster.
-Sometimes, the host of the node to take offline might be down, which makes it impossible to connect to the node via SSH for operations, so you can forcibly remove the node from the cluster using the `-force` option.
+Sometimes, the host of the node to take offline might be down, which makes it impossible to connect to the node via SSH for operations, so you can forcibly remove the node from the cluster using the `--force` option.
 - Data type: `BOOLEAN`
 - This option is disabled by default with the `false` value.
 To enable this option, add this option to the command, and either pass the `true` value or do not pass any value.

 > **Warning:**
 >
 > When you use this option to forcibly remove TiKV or TiFlash nodes that are in service or are pending offline, these nodes will be deleted immediately without waiting for data to be migrated.
-This imposes a high risk of data loss.
-Therefore, it is recommended to use this option only on down nodes.
+This imposes a very high risk of data loss.
+If data loss occurs in the region where the metadata is located, the entire cluster will be unavailable and unrecoverable.

 ### --transfer-timeout